jos-eph/origins/Readme.md

    file as described below.
 3) `./pullRelationships.py pageDict.json`

+Note that `pullRelationships.py` generates information about overlapping categories, such as `hasComponent` and `hasSemanticComponent` (a semantic component is a subtype of a component).
+This is intentional.
+Information on Wiktionary is community-inputted and listing all of this information can serve as a partial check on completeness.

 ### What This Is And Why I Wrote It
 Chinese characters are a written "code" with graphical clues as to their meaning.
 I am a language hobbyist and started learning Mandarin on Duolingo, but found it difficult to read because of the sheer number of written symbols.